How to Build a Knowledge Graph for Your Business (No Technical Background Required)

 External identifiers are the URLs and IDs that link your entity to authoritative web sources.
 For your organization, this means your LinkedIn company page URL, Google Business Profile URL, Wikidata Q-ID (if you have one), Crunchbase profile, and any industry-specific directories.
 For people, this means their LinkedIn profile URL and any author pages on authoritative publications.

-These identifiers become the values in your sameAs schema property, which you implement in Section 4.
-Collect them all in your entity map spreadsheet before writing a single line of schema.
+These identifiers become the values in your sameAs schema property, which you implement in the schema markup section below.
+Collect them all in your entity map spreadsheet before writing any schema.

 Step 4: Build Your Entity Map Spreadsheet